bhavyanshu/LightMd_Editor/README.md

     make -f Makefile

 This will build the application if you have all the build dependencies.
 Come outside the src folder, you will see build & bin folder.
 In the bin folder, there is an executable file for the main application.

+**For those building on windows**
+Get the [zip](https://github.com/bhavyanshu/LightMd_Editor/blob/master/src/win32/) from src/win32 folder.
+The source for windows will always be zipped because this directory structure is perfect for linux packaging and I don't want to ruin it.
+Just extract the zip and select the .pro file in it.
+Make sure you have Qt Creator installed.
+If at first you are unable to build it then just switch to release mode and it will just work somehow.
+It's weird I know.
+There is also an issue with mingw and windows hence I could not keep the windows directory structure similar to linux one.
+I am still using dlls for findreplace in case of windows.
+It would be great if you can help with this.

 Contact me at bhavyanshu@codershangout.org or visit https://bhavyanshu.me